Benjibuns/mtg-stone/README.md

-# MTG card and deck manager
+# MTG stone
-- scrape relevant data for card and save info
+## This app aims to make deck building and card theory easier and more enjoyable
-- many to many card popularity
+> this app is intended to reference mtg-flask for local APIs and database structure
-- flask, flask sqlalchemy, flask marshmallow, marshmallow sqlalchemy
+- please reference package.json for dependencies